runfinch/finch-website/docs/docs/getting-started/running-containers.md

             public.ecr.aws/finch/hello-finch:latest
         ```

-      * Verify that no existed container exists
+      * Verify that all containers have been removed
       ```bash
         $ finch ps --all
       ```